gyulanemeth/bluefox.email/email-sending-concepts/deliverability.md

 ### How long does it take to fix poor deliverability?

 Depending on the severity of issues, deliverability recovery can take anywhere from a few days to several months.
 Technical fixes can be implemented quickly, but rebuilding damaged sender reputation often requires prolonged demonstration of improved sending practices.

-### What's the most important factor for good deliverability?

-Recipient engagement has become the dominant factor, particularly with Gmail and increasingly with other providers.
-Consistently sending content that recipients open, click on, and don't mark as spam creates a positive feedback loop for future deliverability.

 ## Related Content